hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 }
 ```

-Get any transaction, including an OP_RETURN output starting with a set of characters.
-The `starts_with` mandatory argument admits:
+Get any transaction, including an
+- OP_RETURN output starting with a set of characters.
+  - `starts_with` mandatory argument
+    - admits:
       - ASCII string type. example: `X2[`
       - hex encoded bytes. example: `0x589403`

 ```json
 {
     "if_this": {